craigbuckler/optimalworks/src/pages/service/development.md

 We specialise in building bespoke, best-practise, standards-based, websites and applications using the latest web technologies and techniques.

+> we provide the most cost-effective solution in the quickest possible time

 * rapid, agile development
 * effective content strategies
 * practical organisation and navigation